 Beard oil has a lot of benefits.
 Not only can it help with that itchy face, but it moisturizes both your skin and your beard.
 Your beard will be softer, you’ll have less split ends, you won’t be as likely to experience beard dandruff, and your skin will be healthier overall.
 If you’ve got curly hair that tends to get frizzy, beard oil will also help keep that frizz down.

 You’ve reached that stage of beard hair growth cycle where it is obviously not a mistake or some sort of personal hygiene crisis.
-You made it to the two month beard stage!
 You’re obviously trying to grow a beard.
 It might not have yet reached its full beard potential, but it’s a beard, not just some stubble you’re going to shave off as soon as you realize just how long it has been there.

 Now is the time to really start buying and trying out a variety of beard products, such as: